zulfadz/the-plain/_posts/2022-05-28-finite-difference.md

 <img src="https://raw.githubusercontent.com/zulfadz/zulfadz.github.io/master/pictures/fd0.png" width="400"/>

-The first and second derivatives of the function can be approximated at grid point $$x_{i}$$, using these formulas respectively:
+The first and second derivatives of the function can be approximated at each grid using these formulas respectively:

 $$\begin{equation}